-(re-run from 2018) Normally I write about my rescue dog on a monthly basis, on her adoption anniversary date, the 26th of October.
+(re-run from 2018) Normally, I write about my rescue dog on a monthly basis, on her adoption anniversary date, the 26th of December.
 Consider this a bonus post, since she has been making news these past two days.
 Every morning I get into the hot tub with my cup of black tea, and Daisy perches… Continue reading The Bonus Daisy Post

-When the family Dachshund was two, he started pooping in the upstairs hallway.
+(re-run) When the ten-pound family Dachshund was two, he started pooping in the upstairs hallway.
 This was not okay with me.
 I found a dog trainer named Sheila who came to the house and worked with the entire family.
 That first session was an eye opener.
-Sheila hooked Wiener’s collar to a leash, and when Wiener snapped… Continue reading Worst/Best Dog Trainer Ever
+Sheila hooked Wiener’s collar to a leash, and when… Continue reading Worst/Best Dog Trainer Ever

 (re-run) Elena lived in San Francisco.
 She went to the Cingular store to get a phone line.
 Fidel saw her and helped her get one set up.
 She filled out the paperwork and then changed her mind.
 He put the paperwork into the shredder but then asked her for her phone number.
 “If you want… Continue reading Jerky Jokester

 (re-run) Ingrid had been on the online website for a little over a month.
 She had tried meeting a few guys but only if they were willing to email back and forth and actually pick up a phone and call.
 Fred had flirted and called, and now it was time for them to meet.
 He… Continue reading He Ain’t Heavy, He’s my Match Date

 (re-run) Chuck drove his powder blue Bonneville Pontiac to pick up his new girlfriend for their drive-in movie date during his senior year of high school.
 He had tricked out the interior of the car with his two taxidermy quail on a bed of shag carpeting in the car’s back window.
 When he drove his… Continue reading Chuck’s Drive-in Movie Date